zumasys/docs/site/jbase/release-notes/5.8/5.8.4/README.md

 <PageHeader />

-This release includes internal bug fixes and the following enhancements and patches:
+This release includes internal bug fixes and the following patches:

 ## Patches